tzabrodskaya/crudUsers/README.md

 3. Standard run configuration of Tomcat 7 is sufficient to run the *.war (http://localhost:8080/).

 Functionality:
-1. Display the list of all users from "User" table.
+1. Display the list of all users from "User" table with paging.
 2. New Users can be added.
 3. Users are editable and can be deleted.